-To view this page, you should have the most recent Java installed
+You must have the most recent Java

-(Java Runtime Environment) 1.8.0_131
+JRE (Java Runtime Environment) 1.8.0_131

 Oracle has effectively decommited Applets, so this Applet will no longer run online in your browser, but it is a hybrid you

 can also download, install and run it on your own machine as standalone

 application.
 It will start and run faster if you do that.
 It will also

 work safely even if you have disabled Java in your browser.